-Consequence Likelihood Rating Moderate Possible Medium
+Consequence Likelihood Rating

+Moderate Possible Medium

+A still a lifetuate and

 Through creation of sufficient community membership opportunities on Committee allows a variety of community views and effort to be provided enhancing the Committee's effectiveness.

 17. It is viewed that the Committee's effectiveness will not be adversely impacted by having only seven community members noting that the Committee has operated in years past with six members.